Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Why Should You Tag Images in WordPress?

-This can be a big problem for photographers, designers, and other people who need to add lots of images to WordPress.
-It can also be an issue for online stores that have thousands of product images.
+This can be a big problem for photographers, designers, and other people who need to add lots of images and photo galleries to WordPress.

 With that said, let’s see how you can easily add image tags in WordPress.
+You can use the quick links below to navigate through the tutorial:

 The easiest way to create image tags in WordPress is by using Media Library Assistant.
+This free plugin lets you create an unlimited number of image categories and tags using the familiar WordPress tools.

 First, you’ll need to install and activate the Media Library Assistant plugin.
 For more details, please refer to our guide on how to install a WordPress plugin.